-You are responsible for making your travel plans to and from Athens.
-Plan to arrive on campus on the first day of the program (Monday, May 25).
+Please plan to arrive on campus by the first day of the program (Monday, May 24).
 The agenda for your arrival is detailed below.

 NOTE: You will be reimbursed for a portion of your travel costs.
 You will be compensated for your arrival expenses sometime after orientation.
 Your return expenses will be reimbursed to you shortly after the end of the program.
 To ensure that your repayment is not delayed, please register as a UGA vendor at your earliest convenience (see VENDOR REGISTRATION below).

 Hartsfield-Jackson Atlanta International Airport (ATL) is the largest airport close to Athens.
 It’s approximately 1.5 hours from Athens, so you will need to take a shuttle service from the Atlanta airport to the UGA Campus.
 Groome Transportation offers 23 shuttle rides daily between the Atlanta airport and UGA.
 Once you have your flight information, make a reservation with Groome (on their website or by phone 706-612-1155).
 Ask to be dropped off at the Georgia Center at UGA.
 Someone from the NSURE program will be there to greet you and bring you to your dorm.
 If you do not see your escort when you arrive at the GA Center, please call the NSURE Program Coordinator, Abigail Butcher – 706-389-1169.